alecthegeek/vale.sh/src/lib/content/solutions.md

 ---
-title: Actions
+title: Solutions
-description: Create dynamic fixes for your custom rules.
+description: Create dynamic suggestions for your custom rules with Actions.
 ---

 <script lang="ts">